noecodjo/GIM-ecommerce-PHP-SDK/README.txt

   What is it?
   -----------

-  This PHP files is an exemple of a client WS of PowerCARD-eCommerce.
+  This PHP files is an exemple of a client WS of GIM-eCommerce.
   This files can help you to display Hosted Payment Page with a Merchant configuration.
   Steps are :
 	1) Put Transaction information in index.php form
 	2) Call WS OnlineSecureService / processWebPayment
 	3) WS answer with URL
 	4) Redirect to this URL
-	5) Do transaction on PowerCARD-eCommerce
+	5) Do transaction on GIM-eCommerce
 	6) Return to response.php

   Configuration